 Pursuing a modification of child support or spousal support is far easier than defending against a party who is asserting you should now pay more in support or if you are a party making a motion to decrease what you are currently paying in support.

-A common scenario is when a father says that he can no longer afford the child support amount due to a change in his employment.
-It is often a defense to being held in contempt for not paying his support, and a judge must determine if he lost his job or had a decrease in pay due to his own negligence or if it was due to no fault of his own.
-If the judge finds that the change in circumstances was not the father’s fault, they will not hold the father in contempt for not paying support.
-The father then may think that the amount of his support will change based on this decision, but that is not the case.
-This was not a motion to modify support, but to jail or fine the father for not paying support.
+This is especially true when the party paying support has already fallen behind.
+A common scenario is that a father says that he can no longer afford the child support amount due to a change in his employment.
+It is often a defense to being held in contempt for not paying his support.

+In such cases, the judge must determine if he lost his job or had a decrease in pay due to his own negligence or if it was due to no fault of his own.
+If the judge finds that the change was not the father’s fault, the father will not be held in contempt for not paying.
+The father may then that the amount of his support has change based on this decision, but that is not the case.
+The motion before the court was not to modify support, but to jail or fine the father for not.

-As soon as there is a change in your circumstances, you need to file a motion for modification.
+To sum up, as soon as there is a change in your circumstances, you need to file a motion for modification.
 Doing so immediately might help to alleviate some of the burdens of back child support during the process.